Tribute of the Three Cows: Subsequent history

-The carta de paz (peace treaty) of 1375 succeeded in pacifying the relationships between both valleys, even if in 1389 amendments had to be added to specify issues related to the breeding of cattle.
-Thereafter the relationship between Roncal and Barétous became essentially friendly.
+The carta de paz (peace treaty) of 1375 succeeded in pacifying the relationships between both valleys, although in 1389 amendments had to be added to specify issues related to the breeding of cattle.
+Thereafter, the relationship between Roncal and Barétous became essentially friendly.

 On 27 September 1427, a fire destroyed the town of Isaba, including the church that hosted the original treaty, and records of the ceremonies that had taken place thereto.
 Copies were issued in 1433 to substitute for the destroyed originals.

 The first extant record of the ceremony of 13 July dates to 1477:

-The monarchs of Navarre and the viscounts of Béarn enforced and ratified the arbitration, and in 1483, with the marriage of Catherine of Foix to John III of Navarre, the sovereignty of both territories fell under personal union of the Navarrese monarchy until 1512, which strengthened the links between both valleys.
-That year, Ferdinand II of Aragon invaded Navarre, and after an extended war, the valley of Roncal fell under Aragonese sovereignty, whilst Béarn remained under control of the remnants of Navarre.
+The monarchs of Navarre and the viscounts of Béarn enforced and ratified the arbitration.
+In 1483, with the marriage of Catherine of Foix to John III of Navarre, the sovereignty of both territories fell under the personal union of the Navarrese monarchy until 1512, which strengthened the links between both valleys.
+That year, Ferdinand II of Aragon invaded Navarre, and after an extended war, the valley of Roncal fell under Aragonese sovereignty, whilst Béarn remained under the control of the remnants of Navarre.
 Despite this, Ferdinand II chose to ratify the arbitration.

 In 1571, chronicler Esteban de Garibay recorded the first complete description of the ceremony, which remains largely unchanged.
 The first recorded interruption of the tribute dates back to 1698, when the Barétous valley paid a fine of 300 silver marks instead.
 In 1755, one of the cows was rejected by Roncal, having been found blemished, small, ill-coated and with other defects.
 The cow was substituted within a fortnight, and carried by the Barétous to Isaba.

 The first major interruption of the Tribute ceremony took place during the War of the Convention that started in 1793 between France and Spain.
 Due to the presence of troops in the Pyrenean mountain passes, the representatives of Aramits were prevented from climbing to the Col of la Pierre St Martin, so they instead took the cows all the way to Isaba the following month, leaving the cows in Isaba's main square on 17 August 1793.

 During the Peninsular War, the dates of the ceremony were moved.
 In 1810, the ceremony took place on 16 July, and from 1811 to 1814 it was paid in money instead.